minzahan/function-playground/notes/animate.md

 What is the input?

 - a string of chars and dots
-- there’s going to iteration of the string to find a char thats not a dot. - loop
+- there’s going to be an iteration of the string to find a char thats not a dot. - loop
 - once we find the char, whether its an R or an L will determine where it moves

 How do I move it?

-- to move it I need to know the current index that char is at.
+- to move it I need to know the current index that char is at
 - if its an R then it’ll be the current index + speed. - condition
 - if its an L then it’ll be the current index - speed. - condition
 - process needs to repeat until the char is out of the string - while loop